-Art taps into human emotion & experiences through creative language, powerful visuals, and original ideas.
+Art taps into human emotion & experiences through creative language, powerful visuals and original ideas.

-Content for marketing purposes needs to do this too, but also needs to drive the audience to ‘act’.. to click, to purchase, to download.. etc. The content marketer therefore, needs to have a really good handle on what will ‘move’ the individuals that make up their target audience.
+Content for marketing purposes needs to do this too, but needs also to drive the audience to ‘act’.. to click, to purchase, to download.. etc. The content marketer therefore, needs to have a really good handle on what will ‘move’ the individuals that make up their target audience.

-Moving people to the point where they will ‘act’ isn’t easy, but knowing the vast majority of decisions made are on some level emotional, it’s clear that the role of content is to invoke a reaction.
+Moving people to the point where they will ‘act’ isn’t easy, but knowing the vast majority of decisions made are on some level emotional, it’s clear that the role of content is to evoke a reaction.
 If it doesn’t do that, it falls at the first hurdle.

 Immediacy is often defined as ‘the quality of bringing one into direct and instant involvement with something, giving rise to a sense of urgency or excitement’.